DominikJaniec/EnvConfigs/README.md

 * Headers presented above are set in proposed execution order of steps.
 * Steps expect that this Repository had been cloned under path: `~/Repos` (_Chocolatey_ excluded).
-* Every prepare script (`!prepare.ps1`) should be run from this Repository's root directory via PowerShell in elevated privileges.
+* Every prepare script (`!prepare.ps1`) should be run from this Repository's root directory via PowerShell.
 * Expecting [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-6) to be in version bigger then 3 (see: `$PSVersionTable.PSVersion`).